MJGHD/TackleQuiz/README.md

 Line 1 - Time allocated

 ## KNOWN BUGS
-Not wanting to override files when they haven't been deleted in a quiz Not finishing the quiz properly
+Not wanting to override files when they haven't been deleted in a quiz <br />
+Not finishing the quiz properly